wbthomason/wbthomason.github.io/content/fixed/about.md

 {{< figure src = "/media/about-photo.jpg" class = "about-photo" >}}

 I'm Wil Thomason, a second-year PhD student in computer science at Cornell.
-My primary research interests are in robotics, though I'm also interested in programming languages, algorithms, machine learning, and interdisciplinary efforts among these areas.
+My primary research interests are in **robotics**, though I'm also interested in programming languages, algorithms, machine learning, and interdisciplinary efforts among these areas.

-In particular, I'm interested in algorithms for efficient cooperation in heterogeneous multi-agent scenarios.
+I'm interested in algorithms for efficient cooperation in heterogeneous multi-agent scenarios - in particular, for ad hoc teams.
 I want teams of humans and arbitrary robotic systems to be able to work together in a manner which both "feels" natural (i.e.  equivalent to or better than working with a team of humans alone) and is efficient and effective (i.e. utilizes differences in capabilities between the agents well, eliminates redundant work, allows for the